 A boating accident is an extremely harrowing experience, even if it is a small accident.
 It can be difficult to know what to do once the accident has occurred.
 However, if you own a boat or are even just going on a boat, knowing the steps to take after an accident can save someone’s life and a lot of legal stress.
 The laws in Nebraska do allow victims to pursue claims for monetary damage incurred during a boating accident.

 Our Nebraska boating injury lawyer can help you pursue a legal claim and advise you on what to do to protect your legal rights.
-We offer a free consultation.
+We offer a free personal injury case consultation.

 What You Should Do After A Boating Accident

 If you have been involved in a boating accident and the boat is still afloat, and everyone is aboard, the first thing to do is determine whether or not medical attention is needed.
 If someone has fallen overboard, you need to first focus on getting that person back on the boat.
 Once everyone is safe on the ship, you need to get the boat to safety.
 Move out of the way of oncoming vessels and then start with first-aid.
 Contact the Coast Guard and 911 immediately to let them know that an accident did occur so they can send someone over to help you.